Archivo categoría Entrepreneurship

 Synchronous Lateral Excitation: What?!
 Get out of the Box, Get Back in the Box and Ride It.

-Por Jim Foster - crowd sourcing, economic trends, Entrepreneurship - October 26, 2009
+Posted by Jim Foster in crowd sourcing, economic trends, Entrepreneurship on October 26, 2009

 So for fun I was reading this article on Synchronous Lateral Excitation, okay I am kidding I wasn’t doing it for fun but the author used the opening of the millennium bridge to make a point that that people created a synchronous feedback loop, think walking in lock step, that made the bridge start to sway uncomfortably, the bridge was then closed for 2 years as the figured out and solved the problem.
 The author, Josh Cassidy, then went on to use this analogy for the capital markets and how it makes them crash prone.
 Like a continuous self reinforcing feedback loop that makes them inherently more stable, as one bank stops lending, individually sounds prudent, as a group they shut down the credit markets, companies sell assets to raise money, one company selling assets to raise money, okay, everyone doing it floods the market with assets, whether stocks, bonds, etc and the value of these assets then decline, and get on for another round.